msyamkumar/cs220-f20-projects/lab-p13/README.md

 of the distance the spring is stretched (e.g., stretching a spring twice as far increases the tension in that spring by 4 times).

-Rather than get into the math of computing how the line will settle, we'll use the `np.linalg.lstsq(...)` function in numpy.
+Rather than getting into the math of computing how the line will settle, we'll use the `np.linalg.lstsq(...)` function in numpy.

 To setup the problem, imagine that we want to find some coefficients